 I hand painted stripes and chili peppers on a chip wood basket for a “Cinco de Mayo” gift basket that I put together many years ago.
 Painting the inexpensive basket added a nice personal touch.

 An example for when I used a higher priced item as my featured item, was a large beach bag from Burke’s Outlet for only $14.99.
-I filled the bag with all my “anchor” themed gifts.
+I filled the bag with all my anchor nautical themed gifts.

 Don’t forget to look for your wrapping, packaging, and gift toppers for your gift presentation during your shopping excursions.
 Presentation can make your themed gift.
 Get creative!

 I’ll use my Cinco de Mayo example again.
 A combination of the hand painted basket and all the coordinating gift items make a bold color statement.
-I love my bow I made using crepe paper!
+Don’t you just love my bow I made using crepe paper?